tleen/subttribute/README.md

 # subttribute

-JavaScript to extract HTML element attributes from the content of other attributes
+JavaScript to extract HTML element attributes from the content of other attributes.
+Mostly this is to help add classes to sites using Markdown in GitHub Pages.